 Smooth SB is characterized by its smooth, regular “super barrier” coat.
 It allows perfect control of the penetration of synthetic resins, and even the most aggressive ones such as phenolic resins or all the ones containing solvents.
 In addition, this backing still offers excellent flexibility after processings.

 Smooth UB: the new ULTRA BARRIER.
 A versatile coating for an even more perfect appearance!

 Ahlstrom-Munksjö has reformulated Smooth SB to create a new generation of even more consistent barrier coatings.
 Thanks to this optimized structure, Smooth UB improves the finish of the abrasive backing paper, reducing the marbling effect even further.
 User perception of a high-quality product is therefore enhanced.

-Limit the visual impression of wear, boosts product longevity and increases perceived value
+Limit the visual impression of wear, boosts product longevity and increases the perceived value

-Another advantage of Smooth UB, which comes in grammages ranging from 180 to 400 g: it will be available in a range of through-dyed colours from Ahlstrom-Munksjö World of Colours collection.
-Five colours are currently available in three different intensities: black, yellow, violet, red and blue (other special colours are available on request).
-Ideal for creating a value-adding finish with a transparent resin, these brand new colours are just crying out to be matched with the colour of the binder, which helps to limit the visual impression of wear, boosts product longevity and increases its perceived value.
+Another advantage of Smooth UB, which comes in grammages ranging from 180 to 400 g: it will be available in a range of through-dyed colors from Ahlstrom-Munksjö World of Colours collection.
+Five colors are currently available in three different intensities: black, yellow, violet, red and blue (other special colors are available on request).
+Ideal for creating a value-adding finish with a transparent resin, these brand new colors are just crying out to be matched with the color of the binder, which helps to limit the visual impression of wear, boosts product longevity and increases its perceived value.